 The Land Rover Range Rover requires fewer stops at the gas station than the Mercedes-Benz G-Class, making it more convenient to drive.

 There are a lot of factors to consider when calculating the overall cost of a vehicle.
 The main consideration is Manufacturer's Suggested Retail Price (MSRP).
-When looking only at MSRP, the Land Rover Range Rover will have less of an impact on your bank account than the Mercedes-Benz G-Class.
+The Land Rover Range Rover is somewhat more expensive than the Mercedes-Benz G-Class.
 Another consideration is the Destination Charge, which is a standard charge for transporting the vehicle to the dealer from where it's built.
 Both the Land Rover Range Rover and the Mercedes-Benz G-Class have similar Destination Charges.

 Since the Land Rover Range Rover is much wider than the Mercedes-Benz G-Class, finding a wide enough spot in a parking lot may be a bit more challenging.
 If you go with the Land Rover Range Rover, you may be circling the block looking for a space large enough to park more often than with the Mercedes-Benz G-Class.

 With somewhat higher torque, the Land Rover Range Rover transmits power to its wheels a bit more effectively than the Mercedes-Benz G-Class.

 The Land Rover Range Rover has a significantly smaller turning radius than the Mercedes-Benz G-Class, allowing you to much more easily maneuver in and out of tight spots.

 With the Land Rover Range Rover, you'll be able to pull heavier loads than the Mercedes-Benz G-Class.
 The Land Rover Range Rover has a little more horsepower than the Mercedes-Benz G-Class.